"Research is formalized curiosity. It is poking and prying with a purpose."

 Outcomes of Student Inquiry and Research

 Chief among the outcomes of Student Inquiry and Research is the investigation results.
 In the spring of each school year, learnings gleaned from participation in the Student Inquiry and Research program are shared at a student investigations showcase, the IMSAloquium, on the IMSA campus.
 Abstracts for the most recently completed SIR investigations are published for distribution at this annual showcase.

 The student conducts the investigation with the support of an advisor.
 The advisor is a professional who is currently working at a laboratory, educational institution, museum, field site, corporation, or other facility, and who is qualified to provide expert guidance based on professional training and experience in the field associated with student's question or topic.
-Tips for finding an SIR advisor are available.

-For questions and information about SIR, please explore this website, read the FAQs, and/or contact the Coordinator of Student Inquiry and Research.
+For questions and information about SIR, please explore this website, read the FAQs, and/or contact the Director of Student Inquiry and Research.
 Students and parents/guardians are encouraged to review and discuss the safety tips together.